School Committee - October 11, 2023

 Secondly, I will not sit by and let someone besmirch my family's good name or the names of other parents in town who oppose radical gender theory in public schools.

-I should not have to say this, for it goes without saying, and it cuts into my two minutes of time,
+I should not have to say this, for it goes without saying, and it cuts into my two minutes of time, but we've always perceived trans people as valuable members of society worthy of respect and human rights.

 Another horrible comment was made by a non-committee citizen who said, parents who oppose the gender cult ideology are afraid of our kids becoming trans.